swcarpentry-ja/carpentries-coc/topic_folders/communications/resources/comms-strategy.md

 #### Facebook

 The Carpentries community members hail from 46 countries.
-Statistically [1,2], people in nations outside of the United States and Europe primarily use mobile web/applications to engage.
+Statistically <sup>[<a href = "https://jmango360.com/wiki-pages-trends/mobile-app-vs-mobile-website-statistics/">1</a>,<a href = "https://www.statista.com/statistics/271405/global-mobile-data-traffic-forecast/">2</a>]</sup>, people in nations outside of the United States and Europe primarily use mobile web/applications to engage.
 Facebook is therefore a great way for them to receive communication and announcements.
 Recommendations for Facebook include:
 - allowing open contributions on our page, using event tools to publicise community discussions, CarpentryCon and CarpentryConnect events, and
 - using the CarpentryCon 2018 photo as the cover photo.